centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 ## Collection Process

-**What mechanisms or procedures were used to collect the data (e.g., hardware apparatuses or sensors, manual human curation, software programs, software APIs)?**

-A team of researchers at the Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using the Infomedia API.

 **If the dataset is a sample from a larger set, what was the sampling strategy?**

 The dataset is not a sample, but _is_ a filtered version of the full dataset, see Preprocessing/cleaning/labeling for more on this.

-**Who was involved in the data collection process?**

-A team of researchers at the Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using the Infomedia API and would like to thank the dataset owners for access to their articles.

 **Over what timeframe was the data collected?**